-As we advocate an agile development and practices for any kind of mobile development, we would like to share with you some fundamentals and our thoughts on how we’ve built our products, what kind of processes we use internally to get things done efficiently and what has increased our capability to faster build and deploy new versions of Testdroid.
-This being a broad topic, let’s start first with a glance on how we changed our internal doing into yet more agile doing – enabling us to do faster releases.
-The part of that is agile process, agile regression testing and test-driven development approaches.
+As we advocate an agile development and practices for any kind of mobile development, we would like to share with you some fundamentals and our thoughts on how we’ve built our products, what kind of processes we use internally to get things done efficiently and what has increased our capability to faster build and deploy new versions of Bitbar Testing.
+This being a broad topic, let’s start first with a glance at how we changed our internal doing into yet more agile doing – enabling us to do faster releases.
+The part of that is an agile process, agile regression testing and test-driven development approach.
 Let’s deep dive into details!

 Agile Regression Testing for Mobile Apps, Games and Web

-Testing online cloud service – like Testdroid Cloud – isn’t that much different of how you test your mobile apps.
-Basically, testing mobile app software is pretty much the same: front-end (UI) and back-end (service, OS integration, HW integration etc.) can be tested with the same elements, frameworks and tools we use here at Testdroid team.
-Naturally, a big exception is the enormous farm of devices we host at Testdroid Cloud.
-For this we’ve built sophisticated monitoring system that makes sure up-time for each device would be close to 100%.
-Our DevOps team will explain more about this in these Testdroid Team Insight blogs during the year, but before that, let’s discuss a bit about our processes, our testing approach and how we’ve managed to utilize agile process to get features delivered to you on a bi-weekly basis.
+Testing online cloud service isn’t that much different of how you test your mobile apps.
+Basically, testing mobile app software is pretty much the same: front-end (UI) and back-end (service, OS integration, HW integration etc.) can be tested with the same elements, frameworks and tools we use here at Bitbar team.
+Naturally, a big exception is the enormous farm of devices we host at Bitbar Testing.
+For this, we’ve built a sophisticated monitoring system that makes sure up-time for each device would be close to 100%.
+Our DevOps team will explain more about this during the year, but before that, let’s discuss a bit about our processes, our testing approach and how we’ve managed to utilize an agile process to get features delivered to you on a bi-weekly basis.

 By running these test scripts again, again and again against each release we make sure that any new changes to our products haven’t resulted in a regression.
 First, something about the release schedule.